kubescape/kubescape/docs/mcp-server.md

 #### `run_framework_security_scan`

 Run an on-demand, live Framework security scan (e.g. nsa, mitre) and return the failed resources along with the compliance score.
 Check the `degraded` flag in the response to ensure the scan fully completed (e.g. no control timeouts).
+Note that `compliance_score` is optional and may be omitted if the scan produces no framework summary.
+The `failed_resources` array is truncated at 100 entries; check `truncated`, `total_failed`, and `returned_failed` to understand if the list is partial.

 **Parameters:**